 The early-engaged mediator helps the parties avoid self-imposed obstacles, and can build trust and credibility before the difficult negotiation stage.

-The PEDR Methodology
+The PEDR Mediation Technique

 Planned Early Dispute Resolution (PEDR) follows a similar path.
 Based on Lande’s 2017 publication with Peter Benner, he is an active PEDR supporter.
 Dilyara Nigmatullina, a post-doctoral researcher on the faculty of law at University of Antwerp, defines PEDR in a recent paper.